academind/power-bi-course-resources/README.md

 The resources are organized into various branches. **Every branch (except for the "main" branch) belongs to a specific course section** - the branch name indicates which section it belongs to.
 For example, the branch [01-getting-started](/academind/power-bi-course-resources/tree/01-getting-started) belongs to the first course section "Getting Started".

-The main branch contains all source files used in the course and the course slides.
+The "main" branch contains all source files used in the course and the course slides.

-Inside each branch, you find the project files for different lectures in the corresponding section.
+Inside the branches for a specific module, you find the project files for different lectures in the corresponding section.

 # Using The Project Snapshots

 After switching to a specific branch, you find the project snapshots in this branch.

-You can download the .pbix file via the "Code" button.
-After reconnecting the .pbix file to the corresponding files in the "source.files" folder in the main branch.
-The source files in this branch can also be downloaded via the "Code" button.
+You can download the files inside a branch via the "Code" button.
+After reconnecting the .pbix file to the corresponding files in the "source-files" folder in the "main" branch you can continue working on the project.

+More information on how to reconnect the source files after downloading data from GitHub can be found at the end of the first course module.